 As an XML dialect, SVG is namespaced.
 It is important to understand the concept of namespaces and how they are used if you plan to author SVG content.
 Versions of SVG viewers prior to the release of Firefox 1.5 unfortunately paid scant attention to namespaces, but they are essential to multi-XML dialect supporting user agents such as Gecko-based browsers which must be very strict.
-Take some time to understand namespaces now and it will save you all sorts of headaches in future.
+Take some time to understand namespaces now and it will save you all sorts of headaches in the future.

 It has been a long standing goal of the W3C to make it possible for different types of XML based content to be mixed together in the same XML file.
 For example, SVG and MathML might be incorporated directly into an XHTML based scientific document.
 Being able to mix content types like this has many advantages, but it also required a very real problem to be solved.

-Naturally, each XML dialect defines the meaning of the markup tag names described in its specification.
-The problem with mixing content from different XML dialects in a single XML document is that the tags defined by one dialect may have the same name as tags defined by another.
+Naturally, each XML dialect defines the meaning of the markup element names described in its specification.
+The problem with mixing content from different XML dialects in a single XML document is that the elements defined by one dialect may have the same name as elements defined by another.
 For example, both XHTML and SVG have a

-<title> tag.
+<title> element.
 How should the user agent distinguish between the two?
 How do CSS styles distinguish between the two?
-In fact, how does the user agent tell when XML content is something it knows about, and not just a meaningless undefined HTML custom element or an XML file containing arbitrary tag names unknown to it?
+In fact, how does the user agent tell when XML content is something it knows about, and not just a meaningless undefined HTML custom element or an XML file containing arbitrary element names unknown to it?

 Contrary to popular opinion, the answer to this question is not "it can tell from the

 DOCTYPE declaration".
 DTDs were never designed with mixed content in mind, and past attempts to create mixed content DTDs are now considered to have failed.
 XML, and some XML dialects (SVG included), don't require a

 DOCTYPE declaration, and SVG 1.2 won't even have one.
 The fact that

 DOCTYPE declarations (usually) match the content in single content type files is merely coincidental.
 DTDs are for validation only, not identification of content.
 User agents that cheat and identify XML content using its